jonelvelez/vetstore-laravel/README.md

 # vetstore-laravel
-I will create this project for laravel practice
+I've created this project for laravel practice